 - We only need one cell in the table view, so let's delete the last two cells.
 To do this, click on the second cell to select it, hold the shift key, and then click on the third cell.
 With the last two cells selected, press the delete key to remove them from the table view.

 - With the remaining cell selected as shown in Figure 11, change the Style to Right Detail.
-This adds a Title label on the left of the cell and a Detail label on the right side of the cell.
+This adds a Title label on the left of the cell and a Detail label on the right side of the cell (Note: Due to a bug in Xcode, your cell may be empty.
+If so, see the next step after adding the disclosure indicator).
 Next, change the Accessory attribute to Disclosure Indicator, which adds a small gray arrow on the right side of the cell.

 |Figure 11 - Set the Style to Right Detail and the Accessory to Disclosure Indictator.|